What do I need to know about the company location in the company summary?

 You can reach out to the contact located closest to you, everyone loves a personal connection!
 I know our colleague in Copenhagen would love to meet you!

-Next to the Contact location, you will also see links to the companies social connection links.
+Next to the Company location, you will also see links to the companies social connection links.
 These are valuable connections to make as well!

 Social selling is a powerful technique.
 Check out what others have to say about it on our blog!